Useful Links content

 NOTE: Unsolicited applications that fall outside our policy criteria are not considered

-• £10,000 for 2 years for the salary of the part-time Advocacy Worker to work with disabled people.
+• £10,000 over 2 years for the salary of the Bereavement Assessment Co-ordinator.

-• £2,567 to a grassroots social health group for running costs.
+• £2,650 to a Polish community centre for running costs.

 A2.
 We would recommend applying for as much as your organisation needs from JMF.
 We don’t have a limit for the amount requested; however it may be useful to have a look at our What We Fund section or the grants list in our annual accounts to see examples of grants made in the last financial year.